live-codes/blog.livecodes.io/blog/2023-08-22-lets-make-learning-frontend-great-again/index.md

 ## Demo

+Try the standalone app running React with JSX: https://livecodes.io/?template=react

-This is an interactive demo for an embedded LiveCodes playground that runs React with JSX:
+Or play with this interactive demo for an embedded LiveCodes playground that runs React with JSX:

 <LiveCodes template="react" height="80vh" loading="eager"></LiveCodes>